kubernetes-study-guide/Kubernetes-Study-Guide/Part-02/15_persistant_volume_claims/README.md

       storageClassName: standard  # This specifies which the StorageClass's name.
 It defaults to 'standard' if you omit this line
 ```

-3. StorageClass - This in effect is a controller object.
+3.StorageClass - This in effect is a controller object.
 This creates the EBS volume as per the PVC's request, and publishes in the form of a persistent volume.

 ```yaml
 apiVersion: storage.k8s.io/v1